PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_9.md

         if not is_decorator:
             self.previous_defs.append(depth)

-        if self.previous_line is None:
+        if self.previous_line is None or self.previous_line.is_decorator:
-            # Don't insert empty lines before the first line in the file.
-            return 0, 0

-        if self.previous_line.is_decorator:
-            # Don't insert empty lines between decorators.
             return 0, 0

         newlines = 2